 It is encouraged that Standard Search Patterns are used where possible.
 A Standard Search Pattern is a suggested list of the best sources available to answer a particular type of enquiry and indicates an order in which they should be used.
 It does not represent a definitive list of sources, and other sources should be checked as appropriate.
 It also does not mean that every source on the Standard Search Pattern has to be checked for every enquiry type.
 Standard Search Patterns are available through the Enquiry Answering Guidelines document, and through Mi Databank; these can be adapted for local use.

 Guidance is available on which Enquiries To Document; the guidance advises on which Medicines information work should be documented as an enquiry.
 A document is also provided explaining why it is important to record all levels of enquiries via Mi Databank, including Recordng of Simple Enquiries.

 Guidance Notes for Ranking Enquiries (level 1, 2, or 3) is provided.
 It is also strongly encouraged, where possible, that enquiries are categorised into Patient Centered Themes.
 Three patient centred themes are available: patient support & experience, treatment effectiveness & outcomes, and patient safety.
 The closest matching theme should be selected; again, guidance notes are provided below.

 Guidance is also available on Checking Medicines Information Enquiries, the handling of Fridge Enquiries, Using Pharmaceutical’s Medical Information Departments, and the use of Headsets.

-This section also includes guidance on the Recording of Confidential Data when sharing enquiries via the national Mi Databank sharing programme.
+This section also includes guidance on the Recording of Confidential Data when sharing Mi Databank enquiries via the national internet based sharing programme (MiSharer).

 Regional Principal Medicines Information Pharmacist, Trent Medicines Information Service & UK Drugs in Lactation Advisory Service